 Why stay in Ginza

 Ginza is by all accounts a convenient location.
 With several subway stations around, you can make your way around Tokyo without a problem.
 Although is not as crowded as Shinjuku, Ginza has a great Japanese atmosphere.
 Although Ginza tends to be quite busy around the national holidays, walking along Ginza's boulevards remains an epic experience, as everyone respects your space and there is no background chattering.
 (Yes, the Japanese know not to stop in the middle of the street for no reason, or not to talk loudly in public spaces.
 But don't just take my word for it, read about Japanese manners and customs)

 Ginza is a great choice for first-time visitors to Tokyo who have a larger budget and wish to spoil themselves.
 Ginza is located in central Tokyo with great connections everywhere else in the city, including the airports.
-I would also recommend Ginza for the family-oriented travelles, as this is a safe and epic neighborhood to treat your loved ones.
+I would also recommend Ginza for the family-oriented travellers, as this is a safe and epic neighbourhood to treat your loved ones.

-Chiyoda - The best central area in Tokyo
+Where to stay in Tokyo?
+The best central area in Tokyo is...
+Chiyoda

 When I first came to Tokyo, I decided to stay in Chiyoda.
 Although looking back I might have done better with Shinjuku (hence why I'm recommending Shinjuku as the best place to stay for tourists) but in reality, I loved everything about Chiyoda.
 Chiyoda is central Tokyo with the Tokyo Train Station right at your doorstep.
 This is probably your safest bet as Chiyoda is well suited for all type of travellers.